nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Use case ends.

 **Extensions**
-* 2a.
+* 1a.
 User provides an incorrect attribute for sorting (e.g., "list s/phone").
-  * 2a1.
+  * 1a1.
 JABPro shows an error message and provides course of action for remedy.
   Use case resumes at step 1.
-* 2b.
+* 1b.
 User attempts to list persons when there are no entries in the address book.
-  * 2b1.
+  * 1b1.
 JABPro shows a message indicating that there are no persons to display.
   Use case ends.

-**Use case: Search persons by the specified categories(name, status and/ tag)**
+**Use case: Search persons by the specified categories(name, status, and/or tag)**

 **MSS**
 1. Hiring manager types in search parameters to search users by the specified categories.